AndrewHaswell/elasticphanscoder/README.md

 ## About

-Elastic Phanscoder is a Docker image for mocking AWS Elastic Transcoder during development.
+Elastic Phanscoder is a Docker image for mocking AWS Elastic Transcoder.

 ## Example